KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ### <a id="config-gslb"></a> Configure global server load balancing (GSLB)

-`web` workloads can be used as NSX ALB GSLB services under the following conditions:
+You can use `web` workloads as NSX ALB GSLB services under the following conditions:

 - Each Tanzu Application Platform Run cluster that will be part of the GSLB is configured identically.
 Crucially, each cluster uses the same `DOMAIN`.
-- The GSLB domain is the same as the `DOMAIN` on each of the clusters.
+- The GSLB domain is the same as the `DOMAIN` on each cluster.
 - `web` workloads that will be part of the same GSLB service are deployed in the same namespace across clusters.
 - The GSLB FQDN matches the FQDN of the `web` workloads.
 For example, for the web workload `foo`